Eugenio Calò: San Polo massacre

 After September 8, 1943, the German invasion army was ordered by the highest authorities not to obey the Geneva Convention nor normal rules of war, and to show no mercy towards the civilian population.
 The high German command promised to give complete protection against all accusations of brutality.
 A specific order was issued to torture and kill everyone found with weapons and to terrorize the unarmed civilian population.
 For every German killed, ten Italian civilians were to be killed.

 As per these commands, all the men of San Polo were gathered and brought to Villa Mancini where the German officers were quartered.
 There, the partisans were brutally beaten with rubber hoses and tortured.
 Eugenio Calò and Angelo Recapito, who both had information pertaining to the Allied forces' military plans, maintained their silence.
 At the end of the day, the partisans, wounded and barely alive, along with the captured men of the village — forty-eight in all — were taken to a nearby field on the backyard of Villa Gigliosi that the German soldiers had requisitioned.
 The civilians were made to dig three pit graves and were then thrown in still alive.
 The partisans were placed in the pits with their heads above ground and with explosive charges attached to their bodies.
 They were then blown apart.
 The Germans did not allow anyone to bury the dead.

 Gold medal for military valour

 Calò had spared the lives of some thirty captured German soldiers and insisted on acting in a humane way, even though his own family (his wife Carolina Lombroso, daughter Elena and sons Renzo and Albertino) had been captured and sent to Auschwitz only a couple of months earlier.

 For his military activities against the Germans as a member of the Italian resistance movement, for his contribution as second in command of the Pio Borri partisan division that patrolled the Casentino mountains in Tuscany, for his bravery, and for his humanity, Eugenio Calò was awarded in 1947 the highest honor for military heroism in Italy, the "Gold Medal for Military Valour".

-Eugenio had paid with his life for his heroism.
-He was tortured and finally murdered by German soldiers.